joshzcold/Cold-Family-Feud/doc/development.md

 Writing a new game store can be pretty straight forward.

-There is a go insterface located in [backend/api/store.go](../backend/api/store.go) that defines the functions a new game store must have.
+There is a go interface located in [backend/api/store.go](../backend/api/store.go) that defines the functions a new game store must have.

 ```go
 type gameStore interface {}